There is no replacement for the half-century-old An-24, Yak-40, and L-410: the aviation industry will dig into the budget

 Light at the end of the tunnel — just not a train

-Upon detailed examination, it turns out that the state and aviators have tools with which it is possible to prevent the development of events according to a pessimistic scenario, the aviation expert said.
+A detailed review reveals that the state and aviators have tools with which to prevent the development of events according to a pessimistic scenario, the aviation expert said.

 Il-114-300